 In over 20 years of designing homes and public spaces we have realized environmental performance does not limit design but rather informs and adds depth and meaning to architectural form.
 Perhaps the greatest challenge of our civilization will be the reckoning of architecture and human design with laws of physics.
-Just as the arch represents an triumph of masonry over gravity physically and visually, so does the solar panel integrated with the highly efficient building envelope, heat pump technology and thermal bridge free construction represent the new understanding of global physics and how to keep the world safe from a climate perspective with intelligent architecture.
+Just as the arch represents a triumph of masonry over gravity physically and visually, so does the solar panel integrated with the highly efficient building envelope, heat pump technology and thermal bridge free construction represent the new understanding of global physics and how to keep the world safe from a climate perspective with intelligent architecture.

 Steven joined fuentesdesign in 2012.
 With an undergraduate degree from University Colorado at Boulder in Environmental Design, a Masters of Architecture from University Colorado at Denver, and years of construction experience under a master carpenter, Steven brings a wealth of experience in design as well as construction management to the team.
-Steven manages design and construction with building information modeling, project budgeting and visualization.
-Originally from Massachusetts, Steven has now resided in Colorado for nearly 20 years, he is an avid ultimate frisbee player and rock climber and most recently, Steven has taken a year long sabbatical, with his wife and two children, to Peru to explore the Andes and South American culture.
+As a client said best that, if you want someone to get a mind boggling amount of stuff done with ease and stress-free grace, this is the man.
+Originally from Massachusetts, Steven has now resided in Colorado for over 20 years, he’s an accomplished ultimate frisbee player, competing in multiple National and World competitions, and an avid rock climber.
+Most recently, Steven took a year long sabbatical with his wife and two children to explore the Andes and South American culture.